w3f/polkadot-wiki/docs/general/polkadot-direction.md

 An **Accord** is an _opt-in_ treaty across many chains, where treaty logic cannot be changed or undermined by one or more of those chains, and Polkadot guarantees faithful execution of this logic.
-Accords will be specific to a particular function, and any chain that enters the accord will be held to it and will service that particular function.
+Accords will be specific to a particular function, and any chain that enters the accord will be held to it and will serve that particular function.
 To lower the entry barrier, accords can be proposed permissionlessly, but because they are opt-in, the accord proposal will take effect until chains agree and sign up.